nsrawat17/Sales-Performance-Dashboard/README.md

 🔍 Insights Gained
 California leads with the highest profit ($76K+)

-Technology category receives the highest average discount (~17.39%)
+Furniture category receives the highest average discount (~17.39%)

 Sales and profit peaked during April and December